sapna-saini691/sql_projects/read.md

 ) AS t1
 WHERE rnk = 1;
-8. Top 5 customers by total sales sql
+8. Top 5 customers by total sales
-Copy code

 SELECT customer_id, SUM(total_sale) AS total_sales
 FROM retail_sales
 GROUP BY customer_id
 ORDER BY total_sales DESC
 LIMIT 5;
-9. Number of unique customers per category sql
+9. Unique customers per category
-Copy code

 SELECT category, COUNT(DISTINCT customer_id) AS unique_customer
 FROM retail_sales
 GROUP BY category;
-10. Orders by shift (morning, afternoon, evening) sql
+10. Orders by shift (morning, afternoon, evening)
-Copy code

 WITH hourly_sale AS (
     SELECT *,
            CASE